The title is not intended to suggest that everything on this page is, at one and the same time, curious, absurd and delightful.

 I’m sure a lot of you have agonised over this conundrum.
 Most, undoubtedly, assume the answer from their religious, theist, atheist, creationist or evolutionist beliefs.
 Some, however, no doubt, ponder the potential answer based on their philosophical or theological beliefs, analysis, curiosity or doubts.

-Have I found the answer?
-Is there really no through road beyond the cemetery, no way to travel past the grave, no way out?
 Essentially, what we have all been wondering, deep within us, despite our overt manifestations of our Jewish, Christian, Islamic, Hindu, Buddhist, or other beliefs, is what awaits us after death.

 For Christians, over the centuries, the options were Limbo (permanently), Purgatory (temporarily), Heaven or Hell (both permanently).
 Then, with a stroke of the pen, the Vatican ‘abolished’ Limbo.
 Apart from the inconvenience of the word having become commonplace in the English language (and is still used despite the Vatican edict), one has to wonder what happened to all those souls who were confined to Limbo over so many centuries.
 Were they shunted off to cross the River Styx in make-shift refugee boats?